timpaul/gds-marp-deck/PITCHME.md

 Text on slide 1

-# Slide 2
+# Generate GDS slide decks from markdown

-Text on slide 2
+This deck has been generated automatically from [the markdown in this file](https://raw.githubusercontent.com/timpaul/gds-marp-deck/master/PITCHME.md)

 # Slide 3